aleksandardjukic70/spring-boot-movies-database-crud-project/README.md

-# Spring Boot video-database CRUD project
+# Spring Boot video database CRUD project

 The goal of this project was to make a RESTful API that would allow user to perform basic CRUD operations on video database using Postman tool.